QSOLKCB/readme-md/README.md

 **QSOLKCB: Much wow, such secure, very prank.
 Join the meme void.** 😎🔮🐶
 *Powered by EmergentMonk & the #fcukscammers collective.
 Last updated: October 18, 2025.*

+🧰 Python Virtual Environment Setup (Arch Linux)

+This project uses an isolated Python environment to prevent conflicts with system packages.
+Follow the steps below to set up and activate a virtual environment for development.

+1. Install the Virtual Environment Tools

+Arch Linux protects its system-wide Python environment.
+Use pacman to install the official python-virtualenv package and dependencies:

+sudo pacman -S python-virtualenv

+Expected output:

+Packages (3) python-distlib ... python-platformdirs ... python-virtualenv ...
+:: Proceed with installation?
+[Y/n] Y

+Once installed, Arch will arm ConditionNeedsUpdate automatically.

+2. Create a Virtual Environment

+Inside your project directory (for example, QEC/):

+python -m venv venv

+This creates a folder named venv/ containing an isolated Python interpreter and package manager.

+3. Activate the Environment

+Activate the virtual environment before installing any packages:

+source venv/bin/activate

+Your shell prompt should now show the active environment:

+(venv) [trent@archlinux QEC]$

+4. Install Project Dependencies

+With the environment active, install all required Python modules:

+pip install -r requirements.txt

+All dependencies will be installed locally inside venv/, keeping your system Python untouched.

+5. (Optional) Deactivate When Finished

+To exit the virtual environment:

+deactivate

+Summary

+sudo pacman -S python-virtualenv python -m venv venv source venv/bin/activate pip install -r requirements.txt

+This workflow ensures full project isolation and prevents PEP 668: externally-managed-environment errors.

 ---